mnestorov/regex-patterns/README.md

 Be sure to test thoroughly and adjust the patterns as necessary to fit your specific requirements.

+## Contributing

+We welcome contributions from the community!
+If you would like to contribute, please fork the repository, make changes, and submit a pull request.
+You can also open an issue to discuss potential changes or add new patterns.

 ## Thank You

-Every contribution helps.
 If you have any questions, feel free to reach out.

 ---